 With school buses arriving between 8.00am and 8.30am, delivering between 375 - 400 children over the same time period that up to another 300 are arriving by car, congestion is inevitable and safety paramount.

-In September just over 150 extra students than usual are starting at St Clere's, meaning that the need to resolve problems around this issue has become a higher priority than ever.
+In September 2018 just over 150 extra students than usual started at St Clere's, meaning that the need to resolve problems around this issue has become a higher priority than ever.

 There are a number of ways to avoid the school gate traffic jam and we would encourage all of our parents to consider these options.

 There is lots of useful information on this page plus, at the bottom of the page, there a link to our Travel Plan document.
 This is also available on our Policies and Key Information page.